Dfei2k05/Bozo/README.md

-I made this cryptocurrency because I was bored
+I made this crypto because I was bored.
 Bozo is named Bozo after all my friends who are all bozos

 This cryptocurrency has no value unless people give it value.